11-11-11

 But the novel is not so much about the end of the world as it is about the struggle of one young man to remain sane as everyone around him does not.
 This should feel familiar to all of us.
 These are crazy times we live in and I believe we all to some degree or another wish to escape the trappings of our lives and the limitations imposed on us by the false realities and pathologies of society, and the ignominious pretenses of the media.

 Maybe you already bought a copy.
-But if you haven’t and were thinking about it, beautiful large-format paperback copies of “11-11-11″ are available here and here.
+But if you haven’t and were thinking about it, beautiful large-format paperback copies and ebook copies of 11-11-11 are available from all the major online bookstores.

 You may already know this.
 But if you don’t have a dedicated ebook reader, you can read ebooks on your computer (both Windows and Mac).
 You can download an EPUB reader (Barnes & Noble, Apple, Kobo and many others) from Adobe, or a Kindle reader from Amazon, and read a good book when you’re not whiling away the time surfing the internet, checking out your Facebook friends, or deleting spam from your inbox.